ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 as if the client had sent a DELETE request because the TIPS view is, at least from the client view, per-session based.

+It is RECOMMENDED that the server uses the following HTTP codes to indicate errors, with the media type "application/alto-error+json", regarding TIPS view close requests.

+-  404 (Not Found): if the requested TIPS view does not exist or is closed.

 # TIPS Data Transfers - Client Pull {#pull}

 TIPS allows an ALTO client to retrieve the content of an update item